Header

 • AI Increases Precision in Plant Observation

-In an ongoing project funded by the UZH Global Strategy and Partnership Funding Scheme, an international team of researchers from UZH, in partnership with Kyoto University and the University of Tokyo, has pioneered a method to show how plants respond to changes in their environments.
+In an ongoing project funded by the UZH Global Funding Scheme, an international team of researchers from UZH, in partnership with Kyoto University and the University of Tokyo, has pioneered a method to show how plants respond to changes in their environments.

 • UZH and UniGE Unite for Swiss Leadership & Diversity Summit